 Citrulline malate may provide a small boost if you prefer a non-stimulant.

-And yes, there are a few others out there that might be worth experimenting with as well, but they are few and far between.
+And yes, there are a few others out there that might be worth experimenting with as well.

 However, none of these compare to basic caffeine – not in effectiveness, not in price.